trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Before start see [Release Strategy Policies](https://www.openssl.org/policies/releasestrat.html) and [Changelog](https://www.openssl.org/news/changelog.html) on the OpenSSL website.

-  > Criteria for choosing OpenSSL version can vary and it depends all on your use.
+Criteria for choosing OpenSSL version can vary and it depends all on your use.

   > The latest versions of the major OpenSSL library are (may be changed):
   >
   >   - the next version of OpenSSL will be 3.0.0
   >   - version 1.1.1 will be supported until 2023-09-11 (LTS)
-  >     - last minor version: 1.1.1c (May 23, 2019)
+  >     - last minor version: 1.1.1d (September 10, 2019)
   >   - version 1.1.0 will be supported until 2019-09-11
   >     - last minor version: 1.1.0k (May 28, 2018)
   >   - version 1.0.2 will be supported until 2019-12-31 (LTS)
   >     - last minor version: 1.0.2s (May 28, 2018)
   >   - any other versions are no longer supported

   > In my opinion the only safe way is based on the up-to-date and still supported version of the OpenSSL.
-And what's more, I recommend to hang on to the latest versions (e.g. 1.1.1).
+And what's more, I recommend to hang on to the latest versions (e.g. 1.1.1) but you should know one thing: OpenSSL 1.1.1 has a different API than the current 1.0.2 so that's not just a simple flick of the switch.

   > If your system repositories do not have the newest OpenSSL, you can do the [compilation](https://github.com/trimstray/nginx-admins-handbook#installing-from-source) process (see OpenSSL sub-section).

+  > I also recommend track the [Vulnerabilities](https://www.openssl.org/news/vulnerabilities.html) official newsletter, if you want to know a security bugs and issues fixed in OpenSSL.

 ###### External resources